 Foreword – by Simon Collinson and Ben Brittain

 Inclusivity, balanced growth and resilience as well as the power of R&D and innovation to improve the ways in which organisations adapt to this new world are all discussed.
-Moreover, the West Midlands Regional Economic Development Institute (WM REDI) is a collaborative effort, hosted in a leading civic university, working with regional partners for the good of our local communities.
+Moreover, West Midlands REDI is a collaborative effort, hosted in a leading civic university, working with regional partners for the good of our local communities.

 To sign up for our blog mailing list, please click here.